 exists.
 The logic of the gospel suggests that if God’s people love them,

-then God must loves them too.
+then God must love them too.
+See also: Love; 100i

 (95h) Thy kingdom come